 - physical fitness certificate for the requested work issued by the competent medical authorities

-- Valid residency of expatriate minors and their parents
+- expatriate minors and their parents have valid residence visa

-- type of work not prohibited under the UAE’s law
+- minors are not being recruited to do a type of work not prohibited under the UAE’s law

-- the employer having a valid work licence
+- the employer has a valid work licence

-The Labour Law forbids youth from working at night in industrial enterprises or hazardous or strenuous jobs.
-Youth's working hours should not exceed six hours per day; they are entitled to one or more breaks totalling one hour per day.
+The Labour Law forbids youth from working at night in industrial enterprises and undertake hazardous or strenuous jobs.
+The youth's working hours should not exceed six hours per day; they are entitled to one or more breaks totalling one hour per day.
 Working overtime or on holidays is also prohibited.

 For more information check: